 IPVanish has the top device platforms covered with app support, including the Windows, macOS, iOS, Android, ChromeOS and Amazon Fire platforms.
 There are setup instructions for Linux and Windows Phone devices.

 Router support is available, but browser extensions are not.
-Up to 10 devices can connect to the service at once using a single login.
+An unlimited number of devices can connect to the service at once using a single login.

 24/7 customer support chat, a searchable support database, and email support have all of the customer support bases covered.

 - Owns and operates its global server network